ministryofjustice/opg-pdf-service/README.md

 ## Puppeteer

 Puppeteer is used for the parsing of HTML and CSS as well as the generation of the PDF.
-Passing in a HTML document with embedded CSS in a style tag will generate a accessible PDF for download.
+Passing in a HTML document with embedded CSS in a style tag will generate an accessible PDF for download.

 There are some things to be aware of that affect performance.